el-pol/mini_scraper/README.md

 A high-performance web scraper written in Rust that fetches titles from multiple websites concurrently.
 The scraper implements retry logic and performance monitoring to ensure reliable operation.

-I built this project to fundamentally learn about threads in Rust.
+My goal with this project was to learn about threads in Rust, and also about scraping.
+I'm not use to parallelization & multiple threads in JavaScript, so it was a great learning experience.
+I was impressed at how faster it makes things.

 ## Features